 Thinking of authentic Italian?
-Pici has gained the hearts of many for their handmade pastas and other Italian favorites.
+Pici has gained the hearts of many for its handmade pasta and other Italian favorites.
 With their great combo sets for groups of four or more, it is an efficient way to try and taste almost all on their menu.
-With Pici opening its doors in Kennedy Town that is already family-friendly, it is a good addition to the existing vibe.
+With Pici opening its doors in Kennedy Town which is already family-friendly, it is a good addition to the existing vibe.
 Picci is in six locations across Hong Kong.

 Pici Central, 24-26 Aberdeen St., Soho, Hong Kong. +852 2755 5233